simp/simp-doc/docs/user_guide/Initial_Server_Configuration.rst

 -----------------------------------------

 The SIMP ISO attempts to contain everything that you need to run a base system.
-However, if you did not install via ISO, or your require additional stock packages, you can use the following procedure to extract the vendor ISOs.
+However, if you did not install via ISO, or you require additional stock packages, you can use the following procedure to extract the vendor ISOs.

 #.
 Log on as ``simp`` and run ``su -`` to gain root access.